Otomakan/artsymockabout/README.md

 # artsymockabout
-Buch of chenanigans to explore creative coding
+Bunch of chenanigans to explore creative coding.